 On 16 December 2021, the Industrial Relations Legislation Amendment Bill 2021 was passed by State Parliament.

-The new state employment laws introduced by the Industrial Relations Legislation Amendment Act 2021 (IRLA Act) will commence in early 2022.
+The remainder of the new state employment laws introduced by the IRLA Act will commence in 2022.

 The IRLA Act is the State Government’s response to the recommendations made by:

 The IRLA Act amends the Industrial Relations Act 1979 (IR Act), the Long Service Leave Act 1958 (LSL Act), the Minimum Conditions of Employment Act 1993 (MCE Act) and the Public and Bank Holidays Act 1972 (PBH Act).
 The key reforms are outlined below.